Dick Jacobs: Life and career

 Jacobs was born in New York City, United States, and graduated from New York University.
-During World War II he served in the United States Army, then returned to the city and spent several years arranging for Tommy Dorsey, then partnered with Sy Oliver to pursue freelance arranging work.
+During World War II, he served in the United States Army, then returned to the city and spent several years arranging for Tommy Dorsey.
+After that, he partnered with Sy Oliver to pursue freelance arranging work.

 When he was hired to be the musical director for the television series, Your Hit Parade, for its 1957–58 season, he replaced most of the existing studio orchestra members with his own choices including Dick Hyman, Don Lamond, Al Caiola and Jerome Richardson.
 At that point, the Hit Parade orchestra became one of the first on-screen orchestras to become integrated.
-In 1953 he produced a number of acts, including the McGuire Sisters and Teresa Brewer, and by 1958 had a hit single, the theme tune from the movie Kathy-O. In 1956 his recording of "Man with the Golden Arm" sold over one million copies as a single and was awarded a gold disc.
+In 1953, he produced a number of acts, including the McGuire Sisters and Teresa Brewer, and by 1958 had a hit single, the theme tune from the movie Kathy-O. In 1956, his recording of "Man with the Golden Arm" sold over one million copies as a single and was awarded a gold disc.

 According to The Ultimate Book of Songs and Artists, by Joel Whitburn, Jacobs's biggest hits were "Main Title" and "Molly-O" (1956), "Petticoats of Portugal" (1956), and "Fascination" (1957).

 Jacobs brought a lush instrumental orchestral sound to a number of rock and roll songs in the late 1950s, notably those for Buddy Holly and Cirino Colacrai and his vocal quartet, the Bowties.
-Eventually retiring in the late 1970s, he wrote Who Wrote That Song?, a reference book on popular songs and songwriters.
+Eventually retiring in the late 1970s, he and Harriet Jacobs wrote Who Wrote That Song?, a reference book on popular songs and songwriters.

 He died in 1988 in New York City, at the age of 70.